ankitects/anki-manual/src/editing.md

 and choose "Image Occlusion" from the list of built-in note types.
-Then, click on "Select Image" to load an image file saved on your computer's hard drive, or on "Paste image from clipboard" if you have an image already loaded on the computer's memory.
+Then, click on "Select Image" to load an image file saved on your computer's hard drive, or on "Paste image from clipboard" if you have an image copied to the clipboard.

 ### Adding IO cards